 It's a fairytale ending for Disney's Beauty and the Beast in Malaysia.

-According to multiple reports emerging from the country late Tuesday, the film has been cleared for local release on March 30.
-The film has been given a PG13 rating but it will screen in its entirety, without cuts.
+According to multiple reports emerging from the country on Tuesday, the film has been cleared for local release on March 30.
+Beauty has been given a PG13 rating, but it will screen in its entirety, without cuts.

 Leading local movie theater chains Golden Screens Cinemas and TGV Cinemas both tweeted the news.
-THR has reached out to Disney for comment.
+The Hollywood Reporter has reached out to Disney for comment.

 BEAUTY AND THE BEAST CONFIRMED FOR 30 MARCH WITHOUT CUTS.
 RT this and get excited! #BeOurGuest